michaldrabik/classicmaterialtimepicker/README.md

 ```

 ## Usage
+This library can be used to pick time or a date.

 See [Sample App](https://github.com/michaldrabik/classicmaterialtimepicker/blob/master/app/src/main/java/com/michaldrabik/cmtpsample/MainActivity.kt) for full example.
-You can use this library to pick a time or a date.

 ### Time